sjakthol/cfn-execute-change-set/README.md

 * View the chain of causes that leads to resource changes (experimental)
 * Review changes and execute them right away

-**Note**: Resource change cause chians are experimental and might not be fully accurate.
+**Note**: Resource change cause chains are experimental and might not be fully accurate.
 Always review the raw change set input if you are unsure how changes propagate to resources.